isuru89/oasis/docs/specs/points.md

         amount: 15
 ```

-* Award amount of points based on the field in the event (no condition)
+* Award amount of points based on a field in the event (no condition)
 ```yaml
   - id: POINT-GSR
     name: General-Spending-Rule